dennisritter/synthnet-transfer-learning/README.md

 python src/train.py experiment=my_experiment trainer.max_epochs=10 data.batch_size=64
 ```
 ## Citation
-Please cite our [paper](https://arxiv.org/abs/2310.04757) if you use this Code or the Topex-Printer dataset.
+Please cite our [paper](https://doi.org/10.1007/978-3-031-74640-6_33) if you use this Code or the Topex-Printer dataset.
 ```
-@misc{ritter2023cad,
-      title={CAD Models to Real-World Images: A Practical Approach to Unsupervised Domain Adaptation in Industrial Object Classification}, author={Dennis Ritter and Mike Hemberger and Marc Hönig and Volker Stopp and Erik Rodner and Kristian Hildebrand}, year={2023},
-      eprint={2310.04757},
-      archivePrefix={arXiv},
-      primaryClass={cs.CV}
+@InProceedings{10.1007/978-3-031-74640-6_33,
+author="Ritter, Dennis
+and Hemberger, Mike
+and H{\"o}nig, Marc
+and Stopp, Volker
+and Rodner, Erik
+and Hildebrand, Kristian",
+editor="Meo, Rosa
+and Silvestri, Fabrizio",
+title="CAD Models to Real-World Images: A Practical Approach to Unsupervised Domain Adaptation in Industrial Object Classification", booktitle="Machine Learning and Principles and Practice of Knowledge Discovery in Databases", year="2025", publisher="Springer Nature Switzerland", address="Cham", pages="399--415", abstract="In this paper, we systematically analyze unsupervised domain adaptation pipelines for object classification in a challenging industrial setting.
+In contrast to standard natural object benchmarks existing in the field, our results highlight the most important design choices when only category-labeled CAD models are available but classification needs to be done with real-world images.
+Our domain adaptation pipeline achieves SoTA performance on the VisDA benchmark, but more importantly, drastically improves recognition performance on our new open industrial dataset comprised of 102 mechanical parts.
+We conclude with a set of guidelines that are relevant for practitioners needing to apply state-of-the-art unsupervised domain adaptation in practice.
+Our code is available at https://github.com/dritter-bht/synthnet-transfer-learning.", isbn="978-3-031-74640-6"
 }

 ```